UC-Davis-molecular-computing/scadnano/CONTRIBUTING.md

     *Note:* You need to remember to add the middleware function to the list in the file lib/src/middleware/all_middleware.dart, or it won't be called.
 Remember also to call `next(action)` (unless you actually want to stop the Action from going through).

+10. **Add unit tests**:
+    If you did not already add unit tests to test the bug or new feature in an earlier step, and if it makes sense to do so, do that now.
+Generally this will be possible if the feature/bug fix involves complex logic in a reducer or middleware, and the unit test will call the reducer/middleware.

+11. **Update repository**:
+    Commit changes,
+    push the commit(s) to the repo,
+    create a pull request (PR) from the branch into dev (**NOTE**: the default is the main branch, remember to change this), and request a code review of the PR.
+    Once the PR is approved, merge the changes into dev, which closes the PR,
+    delete the branch you created,
+    and in your local repo, switch back to the dev branch.
+    See [Pushing to the repository dev branch and documenting changes (done on all updates)](#pushing-to-the-repository-dev-branch-and-documenting-changes-done-on-all-updates) for more details.

 TODO: add link to a more detailed tutorial walking through the steps above showing actual code that gets added at each step.